vr-funding-platform/backend/README.md

 > If there is a server or database error, the endpoint will return an HTTP response with a status code of `500`.

+# Notes 🚸

+Restrictions on back end routes have been lifted to allow students to learn about client side authentication